 Graduate Students are responsible for completing appropriate enrollment procedures each semester.
-Full-time graduate students must register for a minimum of 10 credit hours to maintain full-time enrollment status in the fall and spring semesters.
+Fulltime graduate students must register for a minimum of 10 credit hours to maintain full-time enrollment status in the fall and spring semesters.
 Part-time graduate students must register for a minimum of 2 credit hours and no more than 9 credit hours to maintain part-time enrollment status in the fall and spring semesters.
-For further information regarding the Registration and Credit Load policy go to the Graduate School Policy and Procedures at https://gradschool.wsu.edu/policies-procedures/.
+For further information regarding the Registration and Credit Load policy, go to the Graduate School Policy and Procedures at (Chapter 5.C).